handokoadjip/project-learn-wpu-php-oop/readme.md

 ## Installation

-Just fork or download it from this repository then open with default browser.
+Just fork or download it from this repository then copy it to htdocs directory and run.

 ## Usage example